November 12, 2024

 • Market Cap: About $4.5 billion

-• Market Share: A decentralized stablecoin that is widely used in decentralized finance (DeFi) applications.
+• Market Share: A decentralized stablecoin that is widely used in decentralized (DeFi) applications.

 5. TrueUSD (TUSD)